Top Dem struggles to explain why Clinton impeachment bad, Trump impeachment good

 RULES COMMITTEE DRAMA: DEMS PUSH IMPEACHMENT RULES OVER REPEATED GOP OBJECTIONS

-But Stephanopoulos pushed back in real-time on Engel's assertion, prompting him to backtrack.
+But Stephanopoulos pushed back in real-time on Engel's assertion that Trump's conduct was illegal, prompting Engel to backtrack.

 "Well, I -- I think it's illegal, because why -- why would you be allowed to just take that money and play with it as you -- as you please?"
 Engel said.